-I want to say thank you to all of our board members for another successful year!
-It has been a year filled with exciting changes and continued progress of the profession of Dental Assisting.
+This upcoming year will be filled with exciting changes and continued progress of the profession of Dental Assisting.
 I invite you to be a part of this progress over the next year and the next legislative session.
 As always, the NDDAA follows the ADDA Mission Statement, "To advance the careers of dental assistants and to promote the dental assisting profession in the matters of education, legislation, credentialing and professional activities which enhance the delivery of quality dental health care to the public."

 Tyler Winter, CDA, RDA, LDA